icopy-site/awesome/docs/awesome/guitarspecs.md

 ------------|------------|--------------|-------------------|-------------------|-------------------|------
 Tune-O-Matic| ca. 52 mm* | 74 mm (2.91")| approx 82 mm*     | 38 mm (1.49")     | 41 mm (1.61")     | approx. 11 mm (0.44")

-Instead Tailpiece - there may be "strings through the body" drillings.
+Instead tailpiece - there may be "strings through the body" drillings.

 ### Other Rare Bridge Variants